Premises Liability Can Extend Beyond Slips, Trips and Falls

 An attorney would need to review everything from the criminal history within the region to the specific security policies used by the store.
 In fact, even if security cameras were in place, it would be important to make sure they were all operating properly and pointed in a way to cover the entire store interior.

-It is essential to retain a premises liability law firm that understands the underlying issues related to store security — and has access to a network of skilled investigators when needed to root out the details.
+It is essential to retain a premises liability law firm that understands the underlying issues related to storing security — and has access to a network of skilled investigators when needed to root out the details.
 For a free initial consultation to learn the next steps in this process, call us at 800-948-0577 or use our convenient online contact form.